Rothamsted/rdf2pg/rdf2graphml/README.md

-# The RDF-to-Neo4j exporter, Core Library
+# The RDF-to-GraphML Export Library

 Please have a look at the [main README](../README.md) for details.

-This is the core package, providing with the API and machinery to perform the mappings and conversions.
+This is the library providing the GraphML implementation.